quicken/filefocus/README.md

 - Only one level of "focus groups" can be created.
 - Status changes to files in the file explorer might not be reflected in Focus Groups.
 As a workaround click the refresh icon in the File Focus Pane.
-- Drag & Drop support is currently limited to the first level (root) items only.
 - A pinned focus group is always shown on the top.
 This is currently by accident.

-## What is New

-Improved Drag & Drop Support.

-- Drag items from the file explorer into a focus group.
-- Drag a file from a focus group to the editor window to open a file.
-- Drag files in focus group subfolders to another focus group.
+### Windows Subsystem for Linux (WSL)

+Drag to open only works for files that have been added to a "focus group" by drag & drop from the file explorer.
+Items added to a focus group through any other means can not be opened by dragging.
+This appears to be due to a limitation in the way the vscode SDK operates.

+If anyone knows how to determine the base path for a WSL remote inside of an extension or how to convert file paths to vscode remote paths please share and I can resolve this issue.